The 20 Queens Of The Jardin du Luxembourg

 A Brief History of the Jardin du Luxembourg

-Jardin du Luxembourg THe palais of Jardin du Luxembourg, photo by Mark Craft
+The palais of Jardin du Luxembourg, on a beautiful summer day in Paris The palais of Jardin du Luxembourg, photo by Mark Craft

 The day after Henry IV was assassinated in 1610 his Queen, Marie de Medici, decided to have a new residence built in the rural district of Luxembourg, on the south side of Paris.
 She purchased the Hôtel de François de Luxembourg and its eight hectares of grounds as well as neighboring properties, becoming the the owner of nearly fifty acres of land.